L'eccezione (Carmen Consoli song)

 "L'eccezione" (lit.
 'The exception') is a 2002 song by Italian singer-songwriter Carmen Consoli and the title track and lead single of the album with the same name.
+The song deals with one of Consoli's favorite themes, i.e. social conformity and homologation.
+The music video of the song was shot at the Acquario Romano in Rome and directed by Maria Sole Tognazzi.

 The song peaked at number 4 of the FIMI singles chart.